-Because ANC is committed to the ideal of the worth and dignity of individuals, its philosophy is to provide opportunities to youth and adults for development of purposeful, gratifying, and useful lives in a democratic society.
-The College accepts the national goal of providing at least two years of education beyond the high school level.
-Paramount in such education are programs of study designed to fit the needs of students of varying educational and vocational goals and those which provide co-curricular activities and community services consistent with the concept of the community college.
+Because Arkansas Northeastern College is committed to the ideal of the worth and dignity of individuals, its philosophy is to provide opportunities to the youth and adults for development of purposeful, gratifying, and useful lives in a democratic society.
+These opportunities are provided through programs of study designed to fit the needs of students of varying educational and career goals and those which provide co-curricular activities and community services consistent with the concept of the community college.